Traveling with Teens in Europe

 go out for the evening, they can stay in the hotel.
 Nearly all rooms have TVs (although, be careful . . . many have pornography channels right next to Monsieur

-If your kids miss their school friends, make it easy for them to stay in touch with a free email account (Hotmail and Yahoo!Mail are
+If your kids miss their school friends, make it easy for them to stay in touch with a free email account (Gmail is a

-good bets) and visits to cybercafés.
+good bet), Facebook or other social media account, and visits to cybercafés if your accommodations do not include free WiFi.
 Often Anne and I linger over a glass of wine or dessert while our kids run across the street to an Internet cafe.

 Driving Is Best